Terms and Conditions

 (b) the disclosure is specifically authorised by the other party;

-(c) the third party is a related body corporate of a party within the meaning of section 9 of the Corporations Act (2001);
+(c) the third party is a related body corporate of a party within the meaning of section 9 of the Corporations Act (2001) and provided the disclosure is on a need to know basis;

 (d) the disclosure is made on a confidential basis and the other party consents in writing to the fact and contents of the disclosure; or